Maldives Travel Guide 2025: What to See & Do, Costs, Hidden Gems & Ways to Save

 • Food and activities in the Maldives can also add to the cost of your trip.
 Eating out at restaurants can be relatively expensive, and activities such as snorkeling, diving, and island-hopping can also add up.

-MALDIVES TRAVEL TIPS
+TRAVEL TIPS FOR MALDIVES

 Here are some travel tips for a trip to the Maldives: